 Grown from our own love of classic cars.

 Rod & Nathan are both passionate car builders.
-Liking nothing more than to get down into the shed and work away on their beloved classics.
+Liking nothing more than to get down to the shed and work away on their beloved classics.

 Rod and Nathan are the proud owners and have a soft spot for the old Holdens and have a 1953 FJ Holden Ute as well as a 1964 EH Holden sedan in the shed.
 A more recent and meant to be quick restoration job is the 1970 Morris Mini.